 "Thanks.
 I think," Tom managed before finally standing up and making his escape.

 Chakotay stayed in his office for quite a while after Tom left.
 He had a lot of reports to finish reading before the evening.
-Truthfully though, he wanted some time to himself.
-A feeling of heaviness that he didn't even realize he had been carrying had been lifted.
+But what he really wanted was some time to himself.
+A feeling of heaviness that he didn't even realize he'd been carrying had lifted.

-As the months passed, his opinion gradually changed.
-But Chakotay still held back.
+As the months passed, although his opinion gradually changed, Chakotay still held back.
 By then it was to give the two of them the space they needed to develop their relationship.
 He didn't want to be the big brother crowding in between them.
 His distance from B'Elanna became a habit.
-It seemed that the only time he got to talk to B'Elanna, it was as her commanding officer.
+Aside from the support he was able to give her during Tom's time in the brig, about the only time he got to talk to B'Elanna was as her commanding officer.
 Today he realized just how much he missed feeling free to call B'Elanna, to spend time with her, just to be with her and talk.
 This gathering tonight would be good for him too.

-That evening Kathryn was giving serious thought to a nice, hot, relaxing bath.
-As usual the Captain's day had been full.
-Fortunately she had noticed the stains on her sleeve in time to change into a spare jacket before returning to the bridge.
+By the time evening did arrive Kathryn was giving serious thought to a nice, hot, relaxing bath.
+As usual, her day had been a long one.
+Fortunately she'd noticed the stains on her sleeve in time to change into a spare jacket before returning to the bridge.
 Coffee sleeves had no place in the example she meant to set for her crew.

 She was in the middle of contemplating the number of bubbles she should add to her bath when Neelix commed to ask to see her on a personal matter.
-"Why do I keep imagining that I'll have quiet time?" she asked herself.
+"Why do I keep imagining that I'll get to have quiet time?" she asked herself.
 She hoped this wouldn't take too long.
-She really could use some time to herself, soon.
+She could really use some time to herself, soon.

 "What's this?" she asked.